-Join Terri Wagner for an in-depth discussion in this video Examining common elicitation techniques, part of Developing Project Requirements.
+Join Terri Wagner for an in-depth discussion in this video Examining common elicitation techniques, part of Project Management Foundations: Requirements.

 - There are many elicitation techniques available to you.…Some are more one-on-one types of techniques.…Some are more group-focused,…while others are technology or existing system focused.…Let's start by looking at the best elicitation techniques…for one-on-one elicitation.…Interviews are a great way to go…when you pick the right people…and come with properly prepared questions.…Better yet, I've at times sent the entire list of questions…to my stakeholder before the meeting,…so they have time to prepare too.…